lab127/download-py/README.md

-# download-py
+# Shopee Py Download

-download image dataset shopee with python from csv
+download image dataset from shopee with python and save all images to google drive then make list of images files with google script